UPDATED SEPTEMBER 9, 2020

 Dear Oak Grove Families,

 In the spirit of our cooperative community, I want to share our plans in progress.
 My goal is to be completely transparent.
-Please know that many more details will be coming over the next several weeks.
 Our board, staff, and other volunteers are working on this every day.
 Know also, that we are in a climate that may necessitate amending, changing, adding, and subtracting from these plans.
 I continue to invite your input on what we are doing and we’ll do our best to update everyone as we go along.

 Before sharing our latest plans, I want to be clear about the underlying principles shaping them.